Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 cast send 0x7E0987E5b3a30e3f2828572Bb659A548460a3003 'createPair(address,address)' --rpc-url $DESTINATION_RPC --private-key $DESTINATION_PRIVATE_KEY $TOKEN0_ADDR $TOKEN1_ADDR
 ```

+> 📝 **Note**
-**Note**: The token with the smaller hexadecimal address becomes `token0`; the other is `token1`.
+> The token with the smaller hexadecimal address becomes `token0`; the other is `token1`.
 Compare token contract addresses alphabetically or numerically in hexadecimal format to determine their order.

 ### Step 3 — Destination Contract